kyverno/website/content/en/docs/Writing policies/validate.md

 To leverage fine-grained exemptions effectively, users can utilize the `podSecurity.exclude[]` object in their pod configuration YAML.
 This allows for the exclusion of specific controls, providing a customized security approach without compromising overall compliance with Pod Security Standards.

-For example, the Capabilities control in the baseline profile mandates that the `securityContext.capabilities[]` field be not set to anything other than the defined values; `FOO` and `BAR` not being among those.
-The below policy enforces the baseline profile across the entire cluster while exempting the Capabilities control from all nginx images that have values `FOO` and/or `BAR`.
+For example, the baseline profile includes a control called Capabilities, which requires the `securityContext.capabilities[]` field to only have certain values.
+However, it doesn't allow `FOO` and `BAR` as valid values.
+The following policy enforces the baseline profile for the entire cluster but exempts the Capabilities control for all nginx images that have values `FOO` and/or `BAR`.

 ```yaml
 apiVersion: kyverno.io/v1